rib/jsonwebtokens-cognito/README.md

-A minimal library to handle verifying a JWT token against an AWS Cognito JWKS key set
+A Rust library for verifying Json Web Tokens issued by AWS Cognito

 # Install

 ```
-cognito-jws = "0.1"
+jsonwebtokens-cognito = "0.1"
 ```

 # Usage